What Causes Dandruff in Dogs? A Pet Owner's Guide

 Nutrition plays a huge role in your dog’s skin health.
 A high-quality diet that provides essential nutrients can help improve your dog’s coat condition.

-For dandruff caused by low humidity, adding a humidifier to your home can help maintain moisture in the air, especially during colder months when indoor heating can dry out the skin.
-Ensuring your dog has a comfortable, hydrated environment can prevent skin from becoming overly dry and flaky.
+For dandruff caused by low humidity, adding a humidifier to your home can help maintain moisture in the air, especially during colder months.
+Regularly clean your home as well to remove any allergens that might cause an allergic reaction.

 Allergy Management

-If your dog’s dandruff is triggered from its allergies, we’ll work on help your dog manage the reactions.
+If your dog’s dandruff is triggered by its allergies, we’ll work on helping your dog manage the symptoms.
 This will involve a hypoallergenic diet, using specific grooming products, or giving antihistamines to help control reactions.
-Identifying and managing the allergen can help prevent dandruff and improve your dog’s overall skin health.

 Routine Grooming